How to Leverage Internal Subject Matter Experts to Optimise Learning & Development

 Why you should look internally for SMEs

 Most people think of SMEs as thought leaders, speakers, university professors and esteemed authors—and most of the time, they are.
-But much like recruitment, looking internally for a SME will yield a pool that have firsthand knowledge of both the subject matter and how it applies to your organisation.
+But much like recruitment, looking internally for a subject matter expert will yield a pool that have firsthand knowledge of both the subject matter and how it applies to your organisation.

 You may also have SMEs hiding in the shadows.
 No doubt your managers and leaders will be considered experts in their disciplines, but there are always those in waiting who can bring new perspectives and critical skills from prior roles.
 There’s also the added benefit of saving on fees or stricter time constraints that external SMEs usually have, and the trust and confidence you convey when you spotlight internal talent.